From Who the Hell’s in It: Conversations with Hollywood’s Legendary Actors, by Peter Bogdonavich:

-One of the most memorable moments of any picture I’ve seen you in is a silent moment in The Searchers.
-After you see what’s been done to the white women, there’s a close-up of you, camera moves in –
+PB: One of the most memorable moments of any picture I’ve seen you in is a silent moment in The Searchers.
+After you see what’s been done to the white women, there’s a close-up of you, camera moves in —

-I turn back.
+JW: I turn back.
 Terrific shot.
 Helluva shot.
 And everybody can put their own thoughts to it.
 You’re not forced to think one way or the other.

-Your gestures in pictures are often daring — large — and show the kind of freedom and lack of inhibition you have.
+PB: Your gestures in pictures are often daring — large — and show the kind of freedom and lack of inhibition you have.
 Did you get that from Ford, or did you always have that?

-No, I think that’s the first lesson you learn in a high school play — that if you’re going to make a gesture, make it.
+JW: No, I think that’s the first lesson you learn in a high school play — that if you’re going to make a gesture, make it.

-To be honest: that has to be some of the best acting advice I’ve ever heard.
+That has to be some of the best acting advice I’ve ever heard.

 “If you’re going to make a gesture, make it.”

 but audiences always know the difference between phony and real.
-They just do.